edwardhorsey/euclidean-rhythm/README.md

 ### Todo
 - Sound of oscillators:
   - Gain staging for high frequencies
+  - More sounds, custom to each rhythm
-- nudge pattern L / R
+- Nudge pattern L / R (?)
+- Colours for muted mode

 ### Future Plans
-- Select a group of pitches to be played seqeuentially by your rhythm
+- Asign a group of pitches to be looped through by your rhythm
+- Add in Roland React 8 too (?)

 ### Bugs
 - Not soo many 🤠